ramvsivakumar/FastImageCombine/README.md

 - **Outlining Black Areas:** Identifies and outlines black areas in images with a red line.
 - **Enhanced Grayscale:** Converts images to an enhanced grayscale format.

-# Image Processing Toolkit

-This Python script provides a collection of image processing functions using OpenCV, NumPy, and PIL.
-It enables blending of images, horizontal stacking, outlining of black areas, and conversion to enhanced grayscale images.

-## Features

-- **Blending Images:** Combines two images into one with transparency handling.
-- **Stacking Images Horizontally:** Aligns two images side by side.
-- **Outlining Black Areas:** Outlines black areas in an image with a red line.
-- **Enhancing Grayscale Images:** Converts images to grayscale while enhancing specific color channels.